 Check Out The Different Cuts Of Beef You Need To Know

-Time and temperature are important, but knowing the different cuts of beef can help you identify various ways to cook your steaks.
-Of course, this is not the complete list, but it does include some of the most common cuts of beef.
+Time and temperature are important, but do you know the competitive relationship between beef and steak?
+In short, different cuts of beef will lead to various ways to cook your steaks.
+Of course, this is not the complete list, but it includes some of the most common beef cuts.

 Let’s start with T-bone steak!
 As its name suggests, T-bone steak consists of 2 steaks: one is cut from the back of the tenderloin, and the other is from the strip.
 T-bone usually includes a big bone that looks like the letter T.